Allianz: Germany

 Allianz offers a wide range of general, life and health insurance products in Germany through its Allianz Deutschland AG subsidiary.
 It is the market leader in both the general and life insurance markets.
 Allianz products are distributed principally through a network of full-time tied agents.
 Since September 2010 Allianz products have also been sold through Commerzbank branches.

+On 19 March 2025, it was announced as part of a consortium the purchase of Viridum Group in a €3.5bn deal with BlackRock and T&D Holdings which is a life insurer consolidation platform specialising in the run-off from Cinven with Generali Financial Holdings and Hanover Re remaining as investors.

 Greece

 In Greece Allianz began to work on 2 December 1985.
-Then was established the first Company's Office in Abelokipoi Athens.
+Then was established the first Company's Office in Ampelokipoi, Athens.
 Now Allianz has almost 500 Offices in Greece and a lot of people buy the products of the company.

 In February 2022, it was announced Allianz had acquired 72% of European Reliance for €207 million.

 India

 In India Allianz primarily operates through Bajaj Allianz Life Insurance Company & Bajaj Allianz General Insurance Company Limited, a joint venture between Allianz and Bajaj Finserv Limited.
 Bajaj Allianz has around 1,200 branches across India and offers services including unit-linked, traditional, health, child and pension policies.

+On 19 March 2025, it was agreed that Allianz would exit the joint venture for approximately €2.6bn selling its 26% stake to Bajaj Finserv.